JacpFX/JacpFX/_includes/loosely.md

 #Loosely coupled#
-A JacpFX application has a hierarchical structure composed of a workbench, perspective(s) and component(s).
-All references to perspectives and components handled by ID's inside the component-annotation of the parent component.
+A JacpFX application has a hierarchical structure composed of a workbench, perspective(s) and <i>Component</i>(s).
+All references to perspectives and <i>Components</i> handled by ID's inside the component-annotation of the parent component.
 <br/>
 <div align="center">
 ![loosely coupled](/img/JacpFX_Loosely_Coupled.png)